YikeShen/Shen-et-al.-2022_Environmental-Health-Perspectives/README.md

 # Shen-et-al.-MetalMicrobiome
-#Submitted to Environment International 05/11/2021
+#Submitted to Environmental Health Perspectives 05/18/2021
 #Code will be available upon acceptance of this manucript